resiprocate/resiprocate/README_RPM-based-Linux.txt

 Configuring the source tree
 ---------------------------

-The project is currently built using GNU Autotools.
-We provide a wrapper script for autotools on each major GNU/Linux distribution.
+The project is currently built using CMake.
+We provide a wrapper script for CMake on each major GNU/Linux distribution.

 The wrapper script for Fedora and RHEL-based systems is: